-- 2.1 Copies of documents, conformed copies or drafts of documents provided to us are true and complete copies of, or in the final forms of, the originals. - 2.2 All signatures, initials and seals are genuine. - 2.3 There is nothing under any law (other than the law of the Cayman Islands), which would or might affect the opinions set out below.
+- 2.1 Copies of documents, conformed copies or drafts of documents provided to us are true and complete copies of, or in the final forms of, the originals. - 2.2 All signatures, initials and seals are genuine. - 2.3 There is nothing contained in the minute book or corporate records of the Company (which have not inspected) which would or might affect the opinions set out below. - 2.4 There is nothing under any law (other than the law of the Cayman Islands), which would or might affect the opinions set out below.